-English classes focus on the study of literature and the use of English language.
-Spoken, visual and written forms of communication are included.
+English is essential in all areas at school, college, university and work.
+English focuses on the use of the English language and the study of literature.
+Included in our curriculum are spoken, visual and written forms of communication.
 Students learn through speaking, listening, reading, viewing, writing and the use of information technology.
-The mastery of English is essential in all areas at school, college, university and work and includes spelling, grammar and linguistic features in written and spoken language.
+This also includes spelling, grammar and linguistic features in written and spoken language.
 Students read, view and create texts to explore ideas and test perceptions in creative and imaginative ways.
 Appreciation and enjoyment of language and literature helps students to become independent learners and develop an ever-widening language repertoire for personal and public use in contemporary society.

 Particular emphasis is placed on: